Recycling and waste collections from mid to late 2025

 I live in a flat and we get a communal collection.
 Will that change?

-Flats that have communal bins will get their current service.
-This is usually weekly but can be dependent on the demand.
+Flats that have communal bins will continue to get their current service.

-Southend-on-Sea has houses of multiple occupation (HMO).
+Southend-on-Sea has houses of multiple occupation (HMOs).
 Has that been considered?

 Yes.
 HMOs will be identified before the assessment process takes place.
 This will ensure that their circumstances are specifically considered.